awsdocs/amazon-ecs-developer-guide/doc_source/ecs-arm64.md

 # Working with 64\-bit ARM workloads on Amazon ECS<a name="ecs-arm64"></a>

 Amazon ECS supports using 64\-bit ARM applications\.
-You can run your applications on the platform powered by [AWS Graviton2](http://aws.amazon.com/ec2/graviton/) processors,which is suitable for a wide variety of workloads, including application servers, micro\-services, high\-performance computing, CPU\-based machine learning inference, video encoding, electronic design automation, gaming, open\-source databases, and in\-memory caches\.
+You can run your applications on the platform that's powered by [AWS Graviton2](http://aws.amazon.com/ec2/graviton/) processors,\.
+It's suitable for a wide variety of workloads\.
+This includes workloads such as application servers, micro\-services, high\-performance computing, CPU\-based machine learning inference, video encoding, electronic design automation, gaming, open\-source databases, and in\-memory caches\.

 ## Considerations<a name="ecs-arm64-considerations"></a>

-Before you begin deploying task definitions which use the 64\-bit ARM architecture, be aware of the following considerations:
+Before you begin deploying task definitions that use the 64\-bit ARM architecture, consider the following:
 + The applications can use the Fargate or EC2 launch types\.
 + The applications can only use the Linux operating system\.
 + For the Fargate type, the applications must use Fargate platform version `1.4.0` or later \.
 + The applications can use Fluent Bit or CloudWatch for monitoring\.
-+ For the Fargate launch type, the following Regions do not support 64\-bit ARM workloads:
++ For the Fargate launch type, the following AWS Regions do not support 64\-bit ARM workloads:
   + US East \(N\.
 Virginia\) , the `use1-az3` Availability Zone
   + China \(Beijing\)
   + China \(Ningxia\)